-The Guideline requires that reserves for contracts falling within its scope be based on the greater of a minimum floor determined using a standard scenario (referred to as the Standard Scenario Amount) and a reserve calculated using a projection of the assets and estimated liabilities supporting these contracts over a broad range of stochastically generated projection scenarios and using prudent best estimate assumptions (referred to as the Conditional Tail Expectation Amount).
+The Guideline requires that reserves for contracts falling within its scope be based on the greater of a minimum floor determined using a standard scenario (referred to as the Standard Scenario Amount) and a reserve calculated using a projection of the assets and estimated liabilities supporting these contracts over a broad range of stochastically generated projection scenarios and using prudent best estimate assumptions (referred to as the Conditional Tail Expectation | Amount).
 Within each of these scenarios, the greatest of the present values of accumulated losses ignoring Federal Income Tax is determined.
 The assumed fund performance for these scenarios must meet the mandated calibration standards contained in the Guideline.
 The reserve calculated using projections is based on a Conditional Tail Expectation measure of the results for each scenario.

 Conditional Tail Expectation (CTE) is a statistical risk measure that provides enhanced information about the tail of a distribution above that provided by the traditional use of percentiles.
-Instead of only identifying a value at a particular percentile and thus ignoring the possibility of extremely large values in the tail, CTE provides the average over all values in the tail beyond the CTE percentile.
-Thus for losses that approximate a normal distribution, CTE (65) will approximate the 82.5th percentile.
-But for distributions with "fat tails" from low probability, high impact events, such as those covered by the Guideline, the use of CTE will provide a more revealing measure than use of a single percentile requirement.
+Instead of only identifying a value at a particular percentile and thus ignoring the possibility of extremely large values in the tail, CTE recognizes a portion of the tail by providing the average over all values in the tail beyond the CTE percentile.
+Thus where the tail of the distribution of losses approximates that of a standard normal distribution, CTE (70) will approximate the 88th percentile; where the tail is not as "fat" as a standard normal distribution, CTE (70) will be lower than the 88th percentile.
+Therefore, for distributions with "fat tails" from low probability, high impact events, such as those covered by the Guideline, the use of CTE will provide a more revealing measure than use of a single percentile requirement.